What can you buy with HSA funds?

 The third (and most significant) tax advantage?
 You can withdraw funds for qualified medical expenses.
 And because those funds remain un-taxed, you’ll pay less for your medical costs.

-What are the HSA withdrawal rules?
+What are the FSA/HSA withdrawal rules?

+You can withdraw HSA funds for any reason.
 But if you’re under 65 and you withdraw funds for non-medical expenses, you’ll pay a 20% HSA withdrawal penalty fee on the amount.
-And you’ll pay income tax on the amount you withdraw.
+You’ll also pay income tax on the amount you withdraw.

-After age 65, you’ll pay income tax on funds you withdraw for non-medical costs.
+After age 65, you’ll pay income tax on HSA funds you withdraw for non-medical costs.
 But you won’t be penalized for withdrawing the funds as you might be with other retirement accounts.

 What can HSA be used for?